 As for Audrey, she auditioned and performed in a play - something she said she would do in high school but never got time for.
 And she also ran a half marathon…in freaking Disney World with the characters along the sides cheering the runners on.
 Lucky bitch.
 But I can’t speak too much for her because we go to different schools so lord only knows if she tried anything else new (oh and she brought her best friend some cuppy cakes to one of her races near Audrey’s school hehe yeah she’s my favorite person :p )

-suhmuhdui asked: i love your passion for life and your love of the buried life! they are amazing and they inspire me too! i'm going to be posting my bucket list on my blog soon too! :D ALSO, i see you guys are a fan of macklemore too!
+suhmuhdui said: i love your passion for life and your love of the buried life! they are amazing and they inspire me too! i'm going to be posting my bucket list on my blog soon too! :D ALSO, i see you guys are a fan of macklemore too!
 LOVE! i've seen him in concert three times and he was absolutely amazing all three times, but it's on my bucket list to see him in concert in SEATTLE where the true magic happens! :D we have so much in common and i love it! <3

 thank you very much! :) good luck with crossing off your list items! and yes best rapper ever. are his concerts the best? i bet they are hahah we were hoping to go to 1 in our city but it was 21+ - we e-mail his manager and told him how it was on our bucket list and so he tried to get us in but the venue said no i guess :/ lol oh well hopefully we get to see him in concert someday! i bet seattle is the best place to see him in concert but even if i get to some rando one, as long as i get to see him in concert that shit will be off the list! haha